≡ Menu

 The good news is…

-That such dire consequences are somewhat rare and for the vast majority of individuals suffering from HCM few if any symptoms may be present and most won’t experience any significant symptoms related to this disease.
+Such dire consequences are somewhat rare, and for the vast majority of individuals suffering from HCM, few, if any, symptoms may be present, and most won’t experience any significant symptoms related to this disease.

 The bad news is…

 That still isn’t going to prevent most life insurance companies from considering you a “higher risk” applicant.
-Which will undoubtedly complicate your life insurance application and make it more difficult to qualify for coverage should you choose to apply with the “wrong” insurance company!
+If you apply with the ” wrong ” insurance company, this will complicate your life insurance application and make it more challenging to qualify for coverage!

 What kind of information will the insurance companies ask me or be interested in?

-Common questions you’ll likely be asked by the life insurance companies may include:
+Typical questions the life insurance companies will likely ask you may include:

 • When were you first diagnosed with hypertrophic obstructive cardiomyopathy (HOC)?